Brow and Forehead Lift

 You may wish to browse through the gallery of representative before and after brow lift pictures.
 Click on any of the thumbnails to enter the slide show.
 All procedures were performed by Dr. Sam Naficy and some patients may have had more than one surgical procedure performed.
 The text accompanying the photos describes the details of the procedures performed.

 What procedures may be combined with a brow lift?

 A brow lift may be safely combined with a number of other facial cosmetic procedures.
 One of our most popular combinations is brow lift and full face laser resurfacing.
 This is ideal for patients with heavy brows and overall wrinkling and sun damage of the skin.
 If there is jowling of the lower face and neck laxity, then a face and neck lift procedure may be performed at the same time as a brow lift.
-A lower blepharoplasty may also be performed with a brow lift.
+An upper eyelid lift and/or lower eyelid lift may also be performed with a brow lift.
 Neck liposuction, rhinoplasty, and featherlift procedures may also be combined with a brow lift.

 What type of anesthesia is used?

 We use IV sedation anesthesia, which is a very safe and effective method of anesthesia for facial plastic surgery and rhinoplasty.
 IV sedation anesthesia is extremely safe compared to the standard general anesthesia techniques used today.
 The main advantages of IV sedation anesthesia are: (i) it does not require putting a breathing tube in the throat, (ii) it does not require a breathing machine, (iii) the recovery is much faster, (iv) there is much less "hang-over" from anesthesia, (v) and there is much less nausea.
 All these elements translate into greater comfort and safety.
 Dr. Naficy has used this technique of anesthesia in several thousand plastic surgery procedures without any anesthetic complications.